A blog post by Rebekah Jackson, Business Development Manager for Gaming

 Through machine learning, algorithms allow automated document validation to be accurate, scalable and fast.
 Manual equivalents simply won't cut it moving forward.

 4. Customer insight and ongoing monitoring

 With AML (Anti-Money Laundering) obligations and changing regulatory requirements in the gaming sector, continually monitoring your customers is an important aspect to get right.

-Ongoing monitoring can be as simple as running specified customer details against a data set designed to monitor those who are potentially politically exposed (PEPs) or sanctioned, or those involved with money laundering, criminal activity, or even funding terrorism.
+Ongoing monitoring can be as simple as running specified customer details against a data set designed to monitor those who are potentially politically exposed (PEPs) or sanctioned or those involved with money laundering, criminal activity, or even funding terrorism.

 A person’s identity is more than just a name and address.
-Real value can be gained when using specialist data and software services, such as GBG Connexus, to take a more proactive and varied approach to investigating who your customers actually are, completely silently.
+Real value can be gained when using specialist data and software services, such as GBG Connexus, to take a more proactive and varied approach to investigate who your customers actually are, completely silently.

 GBG Connexus can help you compliantly access over 1 billion data assets, to assess your customers’ offline, online, and credit information.
 This enables you to identify links between people, people to properties and people to businesses, to spot incidents of fraudulent activity.